tinloof/sanity-kit/packages/sanity-studio/README.md

 });
 ```

-#### Add internationalization
+### Add internationalization

-You can specify a list of locales if you want to support multiple languages.
-The pages navigator will then allow you to switch between locales.
-If the `creatablePages` option is set, the selected language will be used to create new pages.
+The `i18n` option can be used to support filtering pages by locale and displaying internationalised URLs.
+When page creation is enabled, the currently selected `locale` is used as an initial value to create new pages.

 https://github.com/tinloof/sanity-kit/assets/10447155/ba962e75-3158-44fb-9593-0360fc631fde